 When probation is unsupervised, it drastically reduces the costs and hassle.3

-Whether you are on supervised or unsupervised probation, remember that any hint of misconduct could land you back in court.
-It is best to avoid all risky situations for as long as you are on probation.
+Whether you are on supervised or unsupervised release, remember that any hint of misconduct may cause the probation department to petition to revoke your probation.
+It is best to avoid all risky situations for as long as you are on probationary release.

 5. What are the penalties for violating unsupervised probation?

-If you violate any of the terms of unsupervised probation, the court can:
+If you violate any of the terms of unsupervised probation in Colorado, the court can:

 - Force you to post bail to be released,

-- Change the terms of your probation to make them more stringent,
+- Change the terms to make them more stringent,

 - Send you to jail.

-The penalties for violating probation are especially serious if your probation was part of a deferred sentence.
+The penalties for violating probation are especially serious if your release was part of a deferred sentence.
 In these cases, the original sentence can be imposed.
-This can include fines and jail time.5
+This can include fines and jail time.

-6. What happens if you fail a UA on probation in Colorado?
+6. What happens if I fail a UA?

-Violating any term of your probation – including failing a urine analysis – puts you at risk of having your probation revoked.
+Violating any term of your probationary release – including failing a urine analysis – puts you at risk of having your probation revoked.
 Though it may be possible to show at your probation revocation hearing that:

 - the urine sample was contaminated;